Menopause and Good Nutrition

 Get enough calcium.
-Eating and drinking two to four servings of dairy products and calcium-rich foods a day will help ensure that you are getting enough calcium in your daily diet.
+Eat and drink two to four servings of dairy products and calcium-rich foods a day.
 Calcium is found in dairy products, fish with bones (such as sardines and canned salmon), broccoli, and legumes.
-An adequate intake of calcium for women aged 51 and older is 1,200 milligrams per day.
+Aim to get 1,200 milligrams per day.

-Eating at least three servings of iron-rich foods a day will help ensure that you are getting enough iron in your daily diet.
+Pump up your iron.
+Eat at least three servings of iron-rich foods a day.
 Iron is found in lean red meat, poultry, fish, eggs, leafy green vegetables, nuts, and enriched grain products.
 The recommended dietary allowance for iron in older women is 8 milligrams a day.

-Help yourself to foods high in fiber such as whole-grain breads, cereals, pasta, rice, fresh fruits, and vegetables.
+Get enough fiber.
+Help yourself to foods high in fiber, such as whole-grain breads, cereals, pasta, rice, fresh fruits, and vegetables.
 Most adult women should get about 21 grams of fiber a day.

-Use the package label information to help you to make the best selections for a healthy lifestyle.
+Read labels.
+Use the package label information to help yourself make the best choices for a healthy lifestyle.

 Maintain a healthy weight.
-Lose weight if you are overweight by cutting down on portion sizes and reducing foods high in fat, not by skipping meals.
-A registered dietitian or your doctor can help you determine your ideal body weight.
+If you're overweight, cut down on portion sizes and eat fewer foods that are high in fat.
+Don't skip meals, though.
+A registered dietitian or your doctor can help you figure out your ideal body weight.

-Reduce foods high in fat.
+Cut back on high-fat foods.
 Fat should provide 25% to 35% or less of your total daily calories.
 Also, limit saturated fat to less than 7% of your total daily calories.
-Saturated fat raises cholesterol and increases your risk for heart disease.
-Saturated fat is found in fatty meats, whole milk, ice cream, and cheese.
-Limit cholesterol intake to 300 milligrams (mg) or less per day.
-Also try to limit your intake of trans fats, found in vegetable oils, many baked goods, and some margarines.
+Saturated fat raises cholesterol and boosts your risk for heart disease.
+It's found in fatty meats, whole milk, ice cream, and cheese.
+Limit cholesterol to 300 milligrams or less per day.
+And watch out for trans fats, found in vegetable oils, many baked goods, and some margarine.
 Trans fat also raises cholesterol and increases your risk for heart disease.

-Limit alcohol intake.
-Women should limit their consumption of alcohol to one or fewer drinks a day.
+Limit alcohol to one or fewer drinks a day.